jay-neo/Staff-Allocation/README.md

 2. Equitable task distribution as Workload Balancing
 3. Each job may have varying requirement

-Example: Teacher Allocation in Examination Rooms
+Example: Staff Allocation in Examination Rooms

 ## How to Test the Program